digitalfuture/crypto-bot-surfer/README.md

 ```

 Trading interval can be any amound of seconds or minutes, for example, 30s, 100s, 1m, 5m, 20m and so on

+Indicators are in `server/analitycs/indicators` folder.
+Use file name without extension

 Available modes: `DEVELOPMENT` (for console logs output and debur purposes) or `PRODUCTION` (using PM2 and logs in separated files)